Cloudy with a Chance of Meatballs (film): Sequel

 A sequel, titled Cloudy with a Chance of Meatballs 2, was released on September 27, 2013.
 Directed by Cody Cameron and Kris Pearn, and it is based on an original idea, where Flint and his friends must again save the world from his food machine, which survived the explosion in the prequel.
 This time, the machine gains the ability to produce living food beasts.
-Most of the main cast reprised their roles, but Earl, the town cop, is now voiced by Terry Crews since Mr. T declined to reprise the role.
+Most of the main cast reprised their roles, but Earl, the town cop, is now voiced by Terry Crews after Mr. T declined to reprise the role.
 New cast also includes Kristen Schaal as orangutan Barb, and Will Forte in his new role of Chester V.

 Television series

-On October 9, 2014, DHX Media announced that it will develop and produce a television series based on the film franchise, titled Cloudy with a Chance of Meatballs: The Series.
-The series will be traditionally animated and will consist of twenty-six 22-minute episodes.
-It will take place before the first film, showing Flint Lockwood as a high school student who dreams of becoming a serious scientist.
-In his adventures, he will be joined by Sam Sparks, a new girl in town and the school's "wannabe" reporter, along with Flint's dad Tim, Steve the Monkey, Manny as the head of the school's audiovisual club, Earl as a school gym teacher, Brent as a baby wear model, and mayor Shelbourne.
-DHX Media will handle the global television and non-US home entertainment distribution, along with worldwide merchandising rights, while Sony will distribute home entertainment in the US.
-Commissioned by Teletoon in Canada, the series will air on Cartoon Network in the United States, and on the Boomerang channel in other territories.
+On October 9, 2014, DHX Media announced that it would develop and produce a television series based on the film franchise, titled Cloudy with a Chance of Meatballs: The Series.
+The series was traditionally animated and consisted of twenty-six 22-minute episodes.
+It takes place before the first film, showing Flint Lockwood as a high school student who dreams of becoming a serious scientist.
+In his adventures, Flint is be joined by Sam Sparks, a new girl in town and the school's "wannabe" reporter, along with Flint's dad Tim, Steve the Monkey, Manny as the head of the school's audiovisual club, Earl as a school gym teacher, Brent as a baby wear model, and Mayor Shelbourne.
+DHX Media handled the global television and non-US home entertainment distribution, along with worldwide merchandising rights, while Sony distributed the show on home entertainment in the US.
+Commissioned by Teletoon in Canada, the series aired on Cartoon Network in the United States, and on the Boomerang channel in other territories.
 None of the original cast returned for the show and were replaced by Canadian voice actors.